flutter/website/src/release/breaking-changes/context-menus.md

 to return whatever widget you want, possibly including reusing the built-in context menu widgets.

-Here's an example that shows how to add a "Send email" button to the default context menus whenever an email address is selected.
+Here's an example that shows how to add a **Send email** button to the default context menus whenever an email address is selected.
 The full code can be found in the samples repository in [email_button_page.dart]({{site.github}}/flutter/samples/blob/main/experimental/context_menus/lib/email_button_page.dart)